cjoana/cjoana.github.io/index.md

 I enjoy a FNRS-FRIA grant to do my research at UCLouvain, [CURL](https://curl.group) in Belgium.

 I am also very passionate about neuroscience.
-I the past, I have worked for the [INM-6](https://www.fz-juelich.de/inm/inm-6/EN/Home/home_node_INM6.html) at the Juelich Research Center.
+In the past, I have worked for the [INM-6](https://www.fz-juelich.de/inm/inm-6/EN/Home/home_node_INM6.html) at the Juelich Research Center.
 The collaboration is still ongoing, I am part of the Active vision project.

 You can find my research and codes in [GitHub](https://github.com/cjoana).

-I am also a Chess enthusiast and I usually play in [Chess.com](https://www.chess.com/member/cjoana).
+I am also a chess enthusiast and I usually play in [Chess.com](https://www.chess.com/member/cjoana).

 ### Research